apwide/apwide-jenkins-shared-lib/examples/deployment/send-deployment-information/README.md

 It uses the apwSendDeploymentInfo step that:
 * sets deployed version and the build number in Golive
 * parses the history of commits pushed since the last successful build of the branch
-* finds the Jira tickets that are in commit comments and add it to the deployment description in Golive/Jira
+* finds the Jira tickets that are in commit comments and links them with the Golive deployment
 ---
 **Why is this useful?**